 Student activities and campus organizations provide opportunities for students to develop a variety of skills including leadership, communication and time management.
-More than 30 campus organizations sponsor numerous activities of a social, intellectual and recreational nature.
+Thomas More has over 30 student organizations who host a variety of activities that are educational and recreational nature.